 Research areas: NeuroAI, AI4Science, computational neuroscience, deep learning theory, decision-making, learning dynamics

-Teaching interests: Machine learning, deep learning, neural networks, data science, computational neuroscience, applied mathematics, linear algebra, scientific computing, introductory engineering and computing courses
+Teaching interests: Machine learning (including deep learning and neural networks), data science, computational neuroscience, NeuroAI, applied mathematics (numerical linear algebra, probability, differential equations), scientific computing, and lower-division service courses.

 I was named a 2024 Rising Star in EECS (area: AI for Healthcare and Life Sciences) and a 2024 Rising Star in Computational and Data Sciences.
 I have published as the first author in NeurIPS, ICLR, ICML, PNAS, and IEEE, and my work has been supported by fellowships such as the NSERC PGS-D, FRQNT B2X, Pearson, and NSF AccelNet IN-BIC.
 I have also taught and mentored extensively, earning a departmental teaching award.

-🚀 On the faculty job market for 2025–2026.
-Seeking roles in AI4Science, NeuroAI, and computational neuroscience with interests in research and teaching.
+✦ On the faculty job market for 2025–2026.
+Pursuing opportunities with a strong commitment to both research and teaching.